-In just a little over 2 hours or so, you can drive from the snowy pine covered landscapes of Norther Arizona to the Sonoran desert.
-During the winter season, it is possible to ski, and then hike amidst towering Saguaro cactuses (native to the Sonoran) all within the same day.
+In just a little over 2 hours or so, you can drive from the snowy pine covered landscapes of Northern Arizona to the Sonoran desert.
+During the winter season, it is possible to ski, and then hike amidst towering Saguaro cacti (native only to the Sonoran) all within the same day.
 It’s pretty crazy to drive from mild palm tree loaded Phoenix to Flagstaff on a winter day and watch as the rain eventually turns into snow.
 Northern Arizona’s Coconino National Forest is located within the largest continuous pine forest in the world.
 Driving from the southern to the northern portion of the state will take you through 2 distinctly different landscapes -it’s quite an experience!

 6. The area is home to the world’s largest ponderosa pine forest

 The Coconino National Forest is home to the largest continuous strand of ponderosa pine forest in the world.
-Ponderosas are typically found in mountain areas with little rainfall and at elevations of 6000-8000 feet.
+Ponderosas typically grow in mountain areas with little rainfall and at elevations of 6000-8000 feet.
 In 1949, the ponderosa became the state tree of Montana.
 The massive Coconino forest (the 3rd largest in AZ at 1.8 million acres) surrounds the towns of Flagstaff and Sedona, offering 100’s of miles of gorgeous hiking trails.
 Check out 12 of the most scenic trails in the Flagstaff area.